aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 # Your First Transaction

-This tutorial introduces the Aptos SDKs and how to generate, submit, and verify transactions submitted to the Aptos blockchain.
-We will be running the `transfer-coin` example.
+This tutorial describes how to generate and submit transactions to the Aptos blockchain, and verify these submitted transactions.
+The `transfer-coin` example used in this tutorial is built with the Aptos SDKs.

 ## Step 1: Pick an SDK

+Install your preferred SDK from the below list:

-* [Official Aptos Typescript SDK][typescript-sdk]
+* [Typescript SDK][typescript-sdk]
-* [Official Aptos Python SDK][python-sdk]
+* [Python SDK][python-sdk]
-* [Official Aptos Rust SDK][rust-sdk]
+* [Rust SDK][rust-sdk]

-## Step 2: Run the Example
+## Step 2: Run the example

-Clone `aptos-core`:
+Clone the `aptos-core` repo:
 ```sh
 git clone https://github.com/aptos-labs/aptos-core.git
 ```

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">